Magnetic Flux definition

 The unit of magnetic flux in the Weber (Wb).
 One whole equal 108 lines.
 Weber is a very large unit; thus, in most practical situations, the microweber (μWb) is used.
 One microweber equals 100 lines of magnetic flux.

 Magnetic Flux Density formula

 The magnetic flux density is the amount of flux per unit area perpendicular to the magnetic field.
 Its symbol is B, and its SI unit is the Tesla (T).
 One tesla equals one weber per square meter (WB/m2).
-The following formula expresses the flux density:
+The following magnetic density formula expresses the flux density.

 Where Φ is the flux and A is the cross-sectional area in square meters (m2) of the magnetic field.

-Although the Tesla (T) is the SI unit for the unit for flux density, another unit is called the gauss, from the CGS (centimeter-gram-second) system, is sometimes used (104 gauss = 1 T).
+Although the Tesla (T) is the SI unit for the unit for flux density, another unit is called the gauss, from the CGS (centimeter-gram-second) system, which is sometimes used (104 gausses = 1 T).
 In fact, the instrument used to measure flux density is the gaussmeter.

 For related topics visit our page: Electricity and Magnetism